tenetxyz/biomes-contracts/PROGRAMS.md

 Programs in this architecture are defined by several key abstractions:

 - **ProgramId**: A unique identifier that references a specific program implementation (the underlying value is a MUD's `ResourceId`)
-- **EntityId**: A unique identifier for entities within the world
+- **EntityId**: A unique identifier for entities within the world (ForceFields, Chests, etc)
-- **IHooks**: An interface defining the events a program can respond to
-- **Systems**: Smart contracts that implement world logic and can interact with programs
+- **Program**: Smart contracts (MUD systems) which can be attached to specific entities to define their behavior

 The relationship between these components creates a flexible framework where entities can have programmable behaviors that are triggered by in-world events.